SarahAndyshak/mr-roboger/README.md

   }
 }

-Test: "It should create an array and push values into the array.
+Test: "It should create an array and push values into the array."
 Code:
 const n = 1
 beepBoop(1)